 ]]>

-By: Fred Mertz https://shellkey.org/a-brief-history-of-the-shell-key-management-plan/comment-page-1/#comment-26447 Thu, 08 Jul 2021 02:50:11 +0000 http://dev.shellkey.org/?page_id=7#comment-26447 I used to go out with family and friends on boating weekends to the island back in the late 60’s.
+By: Fred Mertz http://shellkey.org/a-brief-history-of-the-shell-key-management-plan/comment-page-1/#comment-26447 Thu, 08 Jul 2021 02:50:11 +0000 http://dev.shellkey.org/?page_id=7#comment-26447 I used to go out with family and friends on boating weekends to the island back in the late 60’s.
 The parents would set up a canopy and make a sand pit bar b cue, while the kids would explore every inch of the island.
 We would sleep on our boats and then continue on Sunday.
 I distinctly remember being on the island once and this strange boat was coming directly at us.
 As it got closer and closer, we found out we were looking at a hovercraft!
 The first Id ever seen.
 It came right ashore and did a couple rounds and then headed back out to the Gulf.
 I remember all the kids were simply drop jawed at that one.
 There was a wicked current too by that island you had to be very careful swimming in.

 ]]>

-By: Jack Coletti https://shellkey.org/a-brief-history-of-the-shell-key-management-plan/comment-page-1/#comment-23579 Wed, 13 Jan 2021 15:55:52 +0000 http://dev.shellkey.org/?page_id=7#comment-23579 In reply to Linda.
+By: Jack Coletti http://shellkey.org/a-brief-history-of-the-shell-key-management-plan/comment-page-1/#comment-23579 Wed, 13 Jan 2021 15:55:52 +0000 http://dev.shellkey.org/?page_id=7#comment-23579 In reply to Linda.

 Hi Linda,